krujos/oohimtelling/README.md

 Browse to <cf-url>/apps

 #TODO
-* Maybe an html page at the route
+* Maybe an html page at the root
-* Basic auth with the client secret maybe...